 These troglodytes are a terrorists.
 We have a whole goddamn department of government to deal with terrorists these days.
 Why are they asleep at the switch?

 The Biblebangers have no right to spew hate speech and incite riots.
 Why aren’t the creeps thrown in dungeons for their flagrant flinging of poo?

 What is it going to take for people to wake up to the fact that we have to stop giving religious nuts a free ride?
 Religion is a belief system.
 It’s not an excuse.

 Update Sept.
 14, 2012: Good background, details, and more recent information by Juan Cole.

 Update Sept.
-15, 2012: Roger Ebert adds some points about the complete lack of merit in the clip and its purely inflammatory nature.
+15, 2012: [Following link bad 2015-05-07, but this one has the same points.]
+Roger Ebert adds some points about the complete lack of merit in the clip and its purely inflammatory nature.
 One real give-away for the intent to inflame: when it didn’t get enough Muslim attention, our local loonies paid to have it translated into Arabic.

 Update Sept.
 18, 2012: I can’t resist a you-heard-it-here-first remark.
 Sarah Chayes opinion piece in the LATimes going into more detail as to exactly how much the Nastiness of Christians film is incitement to riot.Print This Post

 Do I have this right?

 We need to vote for Obama and others with a “D” behind their names because the Republicans threaten the fabric of civilization and life as we know it.